 Doctors often recommend over-the-counter anti-fungals such as clotrimazole (Lotramin, Gyne-Lotrimin 3), miconazole (Micatin, Monistat-7) or prescriptions such as Nystatin, Fluconazole or Ketoconazole.

 But I think that treating yeast infections naturally is a much better option, especially when you’re looking to maintain proper flora balance throughout your system.
 Here are some options I like:

-Lactobacillus acidophilus.
+- Lactobacillus acidophilus.
 Supplement with this vital probiotic to strengthen your defenses against candida.
-Some of my favorite probiotics are Femdophilus by Jarrow Formulas, Udo’s, Megafood Megaflora, Pharmax HLC Maintenance and New Chapter Probiotic All-Flora.
+Some of my favorite probiotics are Femdophilus by Jarrow Formulas, Udo’s, Megafood Megaflora, and Pharmax HLC Maintenance.

 If you have problems with candida, the best first step is to work toward bringing your flora back in balance.
 If you’re on antibiotics, which wipe out the good flora along with the bad, I always recommend taking probiotics, too.
 (Note that there are differing opinions about this—some doctors feel that taking probiotics can diminish the effectiveness of antibiotics, but I’ve always found them to be helpful.
 As always, people should follow the advice of their individual practitioners.)
 Nevertheless, after your course of antibiotics is finished, it’s important to repopulate your intestines with good flora.
 And, as always, make sure you’re getting a well-balanced diet that’s low in fats, sugars, refined carbohydrates and alcohol.

 Kate Brainard earned her degree as a naturopathic doctor from Bastyr University.
 She currently manages Pharmaca’s La Jolla store.